MCMi460/NX-Cheats/README.md

-# BotW-NX-Cheats
+# NX-Cheats
 A collection of Breath of the Wild (NX Edition) cheats.
-These are all for v1.6.0
+These are all for v1.6.0.
+Working on Pokemon Mystery Dungeon DX codes.

 List of important links referring to the game: